jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

 =================

 * Typically, these logic gates have two inputs
-* But what if one wants, for example, a five input and gate?
+* However, it is reasonable to want, for example, a five input and gate

 * First, consider what that would mean